 Managing all this data analysis can be a lot to address if you have many SKUs.
 So, I advise carving it down into manageable pieces.
 We work with our clients by investigating the top 20% of sales (dollars and orders) to ensure they are achieving an appropriate gross margin.
 If not, we start looking for areas to improve, by adjusting price, renegotiating shipping or production costs, etc. We then look at the lowest 20% of sales and see if the costs of carrying these items justifies the use of our cash.

-All the levers will contribute to improving your profitability and ultimately your cash flow.
+All the levers will contribute to driving up your profits and ultimately your cash flow.
 Before you dive in and try to do them all, look at your financials and decide which needs the most attention.
 Make that lever your focus for the month, and get it dialed in.
 Then next month, choose the next lever based on what will generate the best return for your efforts and work on that.
 Too many of our clients come to us because they have gotten overwhelmed trying to do it all.
 Pick one, work it, then pick another, and every month your dedicated efforts will build and provide you a handsome payoff: Profits and Cash.

 As I mentioned in one of the earlier blogs in this series, we also work with our clients on a cash management program called Profit First.
 The methods of Profit First work with your natural behaviors around money to help you manage your business more successfully.
 The methodology uses separate bank accounts for items like Inventory, Profit, Taxes, Owner Pay and Operating expenses to give your money purpose and visibility.
 If you’re interested in learning more, check out my book, Profit First for Ecommerce Sellers and for more information on the financial side of your ecommerce business, check out our weekly blog at bookskeep.com.